JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 For details, see [Using Gradle](/docs/reference/using-gradle.html#compiler-options).
 - If you're using Maven, specify the options in the `<configuration>` element of the Maven plugin node.
 For details, see [Using Maven](/docs/reference/using-maven.html#specifying-compiler-options).
-- If you run a command-line compiler, add the options directly to the call of the utility.
+- If you run a command-line compiler, add the options directly to the utility call or write them into an [argfile](#argfile).

 ## Common options